 This proceeding arises under the Individuals with Disabilities Education Act (IDEA) (20 U.S.C. §§ 1400-1482) and Article 89 of the New York State Education Law.
-Petitioners (the parents) appeal from the decision of an impartial hearing officer (IHO) which denied their request to be reimbursed for their daughter's tuition costs at the Cooke Center Academy (Cooke) for the 2011-12 school year.
-Respondent (the district) cross-appeals from the IHO's determination regarding the lack of a speech-language evaluation.
+Petitioners (the parents) appeal from the decision of an impartial hearing officer (IHO) which denied their request to be reimbursed for their son's tuition costs at the Aaron School (Aaron) for the 2011-12 school year.
 The appeal must be dismissed.
-The cross-appeal must be dismissed.